-In 2008 Krista founded the Center for Landscape Design & Stewardship (CLDS), a 501c3 organization that established and operates the Butler Township Community Garden in Drums, and for which she still serves as president.
-The CLDS was instrumental in helping to initiate the Downtown Hazleton Farmers' Market in 2011 in partnership with the Greater Hazleton Chamber of Commerce.
-In addition to helping author the Downtown Hazleton Overlay District ordinance, Krista also serves as an appointed member of the Overlay District Review Committee.
+In 2008 Krista founded the Center for Landscape Design & Stewardship (CLDS), a 501c3 organization that established and operates the Butler Township Community Garden in Drums.
+The CLDS was instrumental in helping to initiate the Downtown Hazleton Farmers' Market in 2011 in partnership with the Greater Hazleton Chamber of Commerce, which she continues to manage each summer.

-Krista's involvement with the founding of the new Alliance organization is rooted in this work, as well as her volunteer service as board member of the CAN DO Community Foundation.
+Krista's involvement with the founding of the Alliance organization is rooted in this experience, as well as her volunteer service as board member of the CAN DO Community Foundation.